mattshin/gops/README.md

 For more info, refer to the README in `gops-engine`.

 # Client
-There is technically a dev UI that can be used to play games, but it is highly recommended to write ones own client that can interact with the server and play games.
+While there is a dev UI that can be used to play games, it is highly recommended to write one's own client that can interact with the server and play games.
 Example clients are provided in the `gops-player-template` directory.